TheOld/vscode-fluent-ui/README.md

 ### Lite mode

+`> Fluent: Lite`

-The UI theme uses some filters that can cause performance issues on some machines.
+The UI theme uses some filters that can be resource hungry on some machines.
 If notice VS Code is slower after enabling the theme you can apply a version withoud the filters.

-Just run `> Fluent: Lite (no effects)` (that will prompt a VSCode restart) to apply the changes.
+### Basic mode

+`> Fluent UI: Basic`

+Only basic styles are used.
+No background, no effects.
+Basic.

 ### Dynamic light/dark theme